MaksimIv-code/AI-for-Satellite/README.md

 P.S.
-  As a data source I used EuroSAT, but I didn't attach folder with training data due to the file number.
+  As a data source, I used EuroSAT, but I didn't attach the folder with training data due to the large number of files.